Public and Nonprofit Administration, B.A., B.S.

-The public and nonprofit administration program at Grand Valley State University focuses on the management processes of public and nonprofit organizations that serve and improve our communities.
+The public and nonprofit administration program focuses on the management processes of public and nonprofit organizations that serve and improve our communities.

 Students of the public and nonprofit administration program learn how to serve the public interest ethically, effectively, and efficiently.
 They may choose to focus on:

 - Community development and planning